22 Aug 2018 by Olga Brighton

-There are a lot of reasons why you shouldn’t ignore a pre-existing medical condition when arranging your travel insurance, not least of all because it could be the single most eye-wateringly expensive mistake you’ll ever make.
+There are a lot of reasons why you shouldn’t ignore a pre-existing medical condition when arranging your pre-existing medical travel insurance, not least of all because it could be the single most eye-wateringly expensive mistake you’ll ever make.

 No one wants to think about falling ill while on holiday, but medical treatment abroad can easily run into hundreds, or even thousands if you are admitted to hospital.
 And you could be more at risk if you have a pre-existing medical condition.
 According to The Association of British Travel Agents (ABI), costs for medical expenses and repatriation spiralled to £768,000 for one traveller to the US who suffered a stroke; and £81,000 for another traveller who had pancreatitis in Greece.

 It’s natural to assume that your medical condition is under control and won’t cause you a problem while you are away, but it could have disastrous repercussions if it does.
-Not declaring a pre-existing medical condition could invalidate your Travel Insurance policy unless you have complied with the declaration requirements.
+Not declaring a pre-existing medical condition could invalidate your travel insurance policy unless you have complied with the declaration requirements.

 It may be trickier to find a policy that covers your condition, or be more expensive than buying standard cover, but this could be a drop in the ocean compared to medical costs you might face if there’s a problem.

-As far as Travel Insurance is concerned, this is usually classed as an illness or medical condition that you have previously had symptoms, advice or treatment for.
-The exact definition and declaration requirements vary a lot by Travel Insurance provider so always check carefully before you buy.
+As far as travel insurance is concerned, this is usually classed as an illness or medical condition that you have previously had symptoms, advice or treatment for.
+The exact definition and declaration requirements vary a lot by travel insurance provider so always check carefully before you buy.
 NEVER withhold details of a pre-existing condition, or this could invalidate your insurance.

 Pre-existing medical conditions, include common ailments such as high cholesterol, high blood pressure, asthma, diabetes or osteoarthritis, so it’s essential that you check and comply with the rules set by your chosen travel insurance company.
 Or you risk not being covered for any claim that could be linked to that medical condition and this could cost you dearly in both stress and money.